vegeta897/make-your-mark/assets/ideas.md

 - Gambler shop
 - Goal of building the ultimate collection?
   - View collection with silhouettes for things you don't have

+New movement/interact system:

+- Right click move, right click on an item to pick it up when you stop moving on it
+- Left click to use/attack in a direction
+  - Use/attack straight down if standing on something not picked up